-Suddenly aware that their backs were turned to the other animals, Charlie startled and turned, apprehensive.
-Freddy, Bonnie, Chica, and Foxy were standing at rest, almost as if they were back on their stages.
+Suddenly aware that their backs were to the other animals, Charlie startled and turned, apprehensive.
+Freddy, Bonnie, Chica, and Foxy stood at rest, almost as if they were back on their stages.
 Their eyes were locked on Charlie, but they had halted their approach.

-"It's the kids."
-Carlton whispered.
+"It's the kids," Carlton whispered.